GPU Meaning & What Does a GPU Control?

 The architecture of GPUs allows for parallel processing, making them highly efficient for tasks that require extensive calculations, surpassing the capabilities of traditional CPUs in specific applications.

-Different types of GPUs, including integrated, discrete, and virtual, cater to diverse user needs, each providing unique advantages in performance, power efficiency, and scalability.
+Different types of GPUs, including integrated, discrete (with discrete GPUs often found in dedicated graphics cards), and virtual, cater to diverse user needs, each providing unique advantages in performance, power efficiency, and scalability.

 What is a GPU?